emilsedgh/nominatim-docker-us/README.md

 This is a containr based on [`mediagis/nominatim-docker`](https://github.com/mediagis/nominatim-docker) with 2 differences:

 1. It imports US and TIGER data
 2. It is self-contained.
-In other workds, the huge databse is stored within the container.
+In other words, the huge databse is stored within the container.
 Therefore this container is ~250G and most probably not suitable for most cloud docker hosts.

 You would need a machine with ~64GB to build it.